New Buildings Bridge over Towamba River (under consideration for amendment)

 Historical notes: Statement of Country

-New Building Bridge over Towamba River is located on the border of Bidwell, Yuin and Ngarigo country.
-The Towamba River likely to have been a significant source of food and fresh water for Aboriginal people.
+New Buildings Bridge over Towamba River (New Buildings Bridge) is located on the border of Bidwell, Yuin and Ngarigo country (AIATSIS 1996).

 Timber truss road bridges in NSW and the Dare truss

 Earlier timber truss bridges, designed between the 1850s and 1880s, made use of the vast resource of large, strong and durable NSW hardwoods.
-In 1861, a parliamentary decree was passed that local materials were to be used where possible.
-The goal was to keep costs low for the Public Works Department (PWD), and using local timber accomplished this, as iron and steel would have had to be imported from England until the construction of the steel works at Newcastle in the early 20th century.
+Following a parliamentary decree in 1861, the Public Works Department (PWD) was required to use local materials wherever possible in order to keep costs low for the PWD.
 However, in the late 19th century much of the local timber was exported, to the point where earlier types of timber truss bridges which used substantial amounts of this timber could no longer be built.
+Bridge designs were required to evolve, either using less timber, or utilizing more iron or steel which was becoming readily available following the establishment of the Newcastle steel works in the early 20th century.

-The Dare truss was designed to combine the best aspects from the De Burgh and Allan trusses while avoiding the primary problems with each (Timber Truss Bridges, n.d.).
-The Dare truss has the simplest geometry and allows the easiest replacement of individual timbers of any of the five truss types.
+The Dare truss was designed to combine the best aspects from the De Burgh and Allan trusses while avoiding the primary problems with each.
+The Dare truss has the simplest geometry, used less timber and allows the easiest replacement of individual timbers of any of the five truss types (Timber Truss Bridges, n.d.).
 Notable design upgrades from the Allan truss type include replacing the bottom timber chord with a steel one to increase the structural consistency of the bridge.
-Combined with the change in the geometry of the square panels, forty-five degree angles and shortened top chord, the design resulted in these bridges using less timber than their predecessors and demonstrates the technical response to the changes in the availability of local timber resources.
+The combined design upgrades resulted in Dare truss bridges using less timber than their predecessors and demonstrates the technical response to the changes in the availability of local timber resources.

 Henry Harvey Dare

 Henry Harvey Dare was born at Goulburn in 1867.
-He graduated from the University of Sydney in 1888 and obtained a Master's of Engineering in 1894, becoming the first student to obtain the double degree each with gold medals (The Sydney Morning Herald, 1935, 5).
-He first started his public service in the Roads and Bridges Branch of the PWD in 1888, worked under Chief Engineers Allan and de Burgh.
-When the drawing offices for all three PWD engineering branches were amalgamated in 1898 Dare was put in charge of the draftsmen producing the Darling Harbor and Blackwattle Bay bridges.
-In 1903 Dare took charge of road bridge design for NSW and began designing the Dare truss based on Allen's design.
+He graduated from the University of Sydney in 1888 and obtained a Master of Engineering in 1894, becoming the first student to obtain the double degree each with gold university medals (The Sydney Morning Herald, 1935, 5).
+He first started his public service in the Roads and Bridges Branch of the PWD in 1888, working under Chief Engineers Allan and de Burgh.
+When the drawing offices for all three PWD engineering branches were amalgamated in 1898 Dare was put in charge of the draftsmen producing Pyrmont Bridge (SHR 01618) and Glebe Island Bridge (SHR 01914).
+Dare’s engineering background informed complex and innovative designs, including several iterations of bascule bridges and culminating in works such as Carrathool Bridge over Murrumbidgee River (SHR 01460).
+In 1903 Dare took charge of road bridge design for NSW and developed the Dare.

-Dare's career involved not only road bridges, but also included water and harbour works.
-Dare transferred to water supply in 1910 and was Chief Engineer for the State's new Water Conservation and Irrigation Commission in 1913, and then Commissioner from 1916 until his retirement in 1935.
-He worked on numerous dam and irrigation infrastructure works and his role in establishing the Coomealla irrigation area was honoured in 1922 when its town was named 'Dareton'.
+Dare's career involved not only road bridges, but also water and harbour works.
+He was Chief Engineer for the State's new Water Conservation and Irrigation Commission in 1913, and then Commissioner from 1916 until his retirement in 1935.
+His involvement in major dam and irrigation infrastructure projects including the Burrinjuck Dam (listed on the SHR as Burrinjuck Dam - SHR 00958, Burrinjuck Dam Site (Greater) - SHR 00959 and Burrinjuck Dam Site - Barren Jack Creek Water Supply Dam - SHR 00960), Murrumbidgee irrigation works including Carrathool Bridge over Murrumbidgee River (SHR 01460) and Wyangala Dam established him as a leading figure in engineering during this period.
+His role in establishing the Coomealla irrigation area was honoured in 1922 when its town was named 'Dareton'.

-He was awarded Telford premiums in 1904 and in 1922 by the Institution of Civil Engineers, London and the Peter Nicol Russell Memorial Medal in 1930 from The Institution of Engineers, Australia in 1930 for "a notable contribution to the Science and Practice of Engineering (Sydney Morning Herald, 1922, 8).
+Dare was also the NSW representative on the River Murray Commission from 1917 to 1935, acted as a consultant for water-storage works in Victoria, South Australia, Queensland and Auckland, New Zealand, and served on expert committees for works carried out by the Metropolitan Water, Sewerage and Drainage Board of Sydney.
+He was awarded the Telford Premium Prize by the Institution of Civil Engineers, London in 1904 and in 1922 and the Peter Nicol Russell Memorial Medal in 1930 from The Institution of Engineers, Australia in 1930 for "a notable contribution to the Science and Practice of Engineering” (Sydney Morning Herald, 1922, 8).

 Historic themes